Dog food reviews can be helpful when you’re comparing products.

 That’s why we’re reluctant to simply re-broadcast a manufacturer’s marketing message.
 We fear it could be misleading and provide a false sense of security to our readers.

-- Tips and suggestions on feeding
+- Feeding tips and suggestions

-- Candid opinions about specific dog foods
+- Candid opinions about specific brands

-- Reports of real life experiences and results
+- Reports of actual experiences and results

 - Comments about a company’s customer service